kcook98765/plugin.video.librarygenie/README.md

 - Create, rename, move, and delete lists and folders with color-coded actions.
 - Add/remove items via context menus from anywhere in Kodi.
 - **Universal Context Menu**: Add any playable media to lists - movies, episodes, music videos, and plugin content.
+- **Quick Save Feature**: Optional quick-add functionality to a configured default list with single-click access.
+- **Dual Context Options**: When quick save is enabled, context menu shows both "Quick Add to Default List" and "Add to List..." options.
 - Export functionality integrated into tools menu.
 - Duplicate detection and unique constraint handling.
 - Transaction-safe modifications to prevent corruption.